Product Liability Insurance 101

 - Years of experience

-- Historical insurance data
+- Historical insurance claims

 - Your deductible